SatcomRadio/Amplifier_RD15HVF1/README.md

 # RD15HVF1 Amplifier for 280-320 mhz

-This repo consists of a board that uses the RD15HVF1 amplifier.
+This repo consists of a board that uses the RD15HVF1 amplifier at satcom frequency range (280-320Mhz).

-It's tuned to the uplink satcom frequencies but it can be used for other purposes aswell.
+#### Please make sure to visit the [satcom radio website](https://satcomradio.github.io/) for more information

 <img src="./img/kicad_3d.png" alt="kicad" width="400"/>
 <img src="./img/circuit.png" alt="kicad" width="400"/>